DSWifi

 1.2 Manually look for access points

-You can manually look for access points like this, for example:
+If you don't want to autoconnect to WFC settings you can manually look for access points like this, for example:

 // Set the library in scan mode